oracle-livelabs/oci/oci-opensearch/Conversational-with-RAG/Conversational-with-RAG.md

 Confirm that the OpenSearch cluster is version 2.11.
 To use an OCI Generative AI connector with OCI Search with OpenSearch, you need a cluster configured to use OpenSearch version 2.11.
 By default, new clusters are configured to use version 2.11.
 To create a cluster, see Creating an OpenSearch Cluster.
 Please refer to **LAB2** **Task3** on how to connect to the OpenSearch Dashboard.

-You will also need a subscription to the Chicago or Frankfurtregions, which host the OCI GenAI infrastructure.
+You will also need a subscription to the Chicago or Frankfurt regions, which host the OCI GenAI infrastructure.

 First connect to the OpenSearch Dashboard (you have to provide the username/password) and go to **Management** and click on **Dev Tools**.
 You will be able to type the commands in the Console.